 World Cup 2026 highlights today are still empty because the tournament has not kicked off.

-Once the matches begin, official FIFA channels and licensed broadcasters should be the first stops.
+Once the matches begin, official FIFA channels and licensed broadcasters should be the first places fans check for clean recap coverage.